Shreyaskali/shreyaskali.github.io/index.md

 ---

 <h4 align="center">Mathematics | Computer Science | Data Science | Statistics & Machine Learning | Physics & Quantum Computing</h4>
-{: .bg-grey-lt-100 .p-6}

 ---

-ReLib aims to build a semi-open sourced website that caters the need of aspirants, students, researchers and recreationals in the field of *Mathematics*, *Computer Science*, *Data Science*, *Statistics*, *Machine Learning*, *Physics & Quantum Computing*.
+ReLib aims to build a semi-open sourced website that caters the need of aspirants, students, researchers and recreationals in the field of [*Mathematics*](https://shreyaskali.github.io/docs/math), [*Computer Science*](https://shreyaskali.github.io/docs/cs), [*Data Science*](https://shreyaskali.github.io/docs/ds), [*Statistics* & *Machine Learning*](https://shreyaskali.github.io/docs/statsML), [*Physics & Quantum Computing*](https://shreyaskali.github.io/docs/quantum).

 This project consists of a well structured documentation of my interests satisfying the purpose of organising, and building a guided learning base for students & learners.

-This website is made with honest efforts, my knowledge and experience, feel free to [[Contribute]] in any form you wish.
+This website is made with honest efforts, my knowledge and experience, feel free to [Contribute](https://shreyaskali.github.io/docs/contribute) in any form you wish.

 ---